cyfronet-hpc/hpcbursar/README.md

 ## *grantstorage* directory

+Inside this folder there is a logic behind the project.

 ### integration

+This folder contains integration with `v1` and `v2` plgrid portal.
+There is also logic for integration with sacct and scontrol.

 ### localmodels

 `localmodels` directory stores models for grant, group, user and allocationusage.
-Thanks to these models we define the structure of stored data (grant , group, user and allocationusage)

 ### management